Humanistic principles shape our care work:

 During the first few weeks, everyone involved, especially the children, should be given the opportunity to gently and gradually settle into the new situation.
 This usually takes two weeks.
 We follow the guidelines of the specialist day care centre (ED).

 A carefully planned settling-in period lays the foundation for the child's optimal development at the daycare centre.
 There are many new things to discover and learn.
 This takes time.
 The length of the settling-in period depends on the child, the parents and the child's life and developmental situation.
+In consultation with the parents, the settling-in period is tailored to each child individually.

 At the beginning of the settling-in period, parents remain passive in the group.
 Once the children have settled into the new situation, the parents gradually leave the group.
+The aim of consciously structuring the settling-in period is to give everyone involved the opportunity to actively shape the new situation and get to know each other.

+We always take the needs of children and parents into account and use them as a guide to ensure that the settlingin period is gentle and successful.
 We value an open, cooperative and benevolent approach to parents, which also has a calming effect on the child.
 This meets the need for a reliable care environment.

 Preparation phase: